Fireye04/Pirate-TTRPG/Main.md

 ### Day Mechanics

-At the start of the day each player removes 3 exhaustion and draws 5 cards.
+At the start of the day each player removes 3 exhaustion and draws 10 cards.

+### Skills

+Players each have a set of skills that provide bonuses to rolls.
+Each skill has various levels of expertise that players can benefit from.

+Whenever a check is failed, one skill point is gained.
+Each level of a skill has a different skill point cost, increasing with level.

+### Abilities

+Abilities are great feats of pirate legend that players can unlock instead of skills using skill points.
+Different abilities will require varying levels of skill before they can be unlocked.
+Using abilities usually incurs a hefty cost on the pirate, however they allow players to do things that they otherwise couldn't

 ### Checks

+At any point the GM can call for a check.
+Each check has an associated skill

 Checks involved spending one or more card from the players hand and a dice role.
 To pass a check the player role below the value of a played card.
 To increase the probability of passing a check, players can play multiple cards and role against their sum.